-Years ago, Mary’s great uncle—dropout medical student Victor Frankenstein—disappeared in the Arctic.
+Years ago, Mary’s great uncle — dropout medical student Victor Frankenstein — disappeared in the Arctic.
 Now, in 1853, she and her husband Henry live in London, struggling to make a name for themselves as paleontologists.

 Unfortunately, in a world where scientific success requires wealth and connections, they don’t stand a chance: Mary, the illegitimate daughter of a housemaid, with a sharp mind and a sharper tongue; and Henry, a recently-fired geologist better known for his gambling problems than his radical theories.
-But when Mary discovers some old family papers that reveal the truth of her great-uncle’s past, she comes up with a plan—one that will pay their debts, prove Henry’s theories right, and finally get her some of the respect she goddamn deserves.
+But when Mary discovers some old family papers that reveal the truth of her great-uncle’s past, she comes up with a plan—one that will pay their debts, prove Henry’s theories right, and finally get her some of the respect she deserves.
+They’re going to make a monster…

 It’s weird, it’s queer, and it’s here in bookshops near you!
 OUR HIDEOUS PROGENY is my debut novel, a spiritual sequel to Mary Shelley’s Frankenstein and a love letter to women in science and the fascinating history of Victorian paleoart.